CapgeminiNorway/AgileArchitect/README.md

 # Images
 All images are ideally created and stored as .SVG in the /manuscript/images folder.
 There are some online tools for SVG editing.
 One of them is from Google: https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html.
 For now, we need to stick to PNG/JPG because we have an issue with LeanPub on SVG.
 Powerpoint files can be used as placeholders for editable images.

 It is also possible to collect models from Ardoq and store them as snapshots or live models.
-More details will be shared soon......
+More details will be shared soon.